Case Study: Context Interactions & Physics Faculty's Professional Development: Cleopatra Discussion

-She moves towards acknowledging and accepting the constraints of her atypical situation and she focuses on what she can actually develop, which is her student-centered in-class practices: \begin{quote} \textit{``I am still not seeing so much benefit.
+Additionally, in her personal domain, she moves towards finding ways to deal with the constraints of her restrictive situation and she focuses on what she has the most power to develop, which is her student-centered in-class practices: \begin{quote} \textit{``I am still not seeing so much benefit.
 It's, um, it's a little crazy.
 I feel like just when I'm getting them into the board work, and we're, we're ready to go into the next harder problem.
-I go, Oh, I gotta stop and we got to go do this discovery exercise.
+I go, Oh, I gotta stop and we got to go do this discovery exercise [activities during which students encounter new physics concepts and/or topics].
 And a lot of times I feel like the material doesn't actually line up with what we're doing very well.
 So it almost feels like busy work to me.
 I'm still trying to reconcile that.
 I'm trying to figure out how do I make them better?
 What could I do?
 How could I help make them better?
 Well, how would I change them and stuff and I'm usually just barely grading them on time and then I don't even think about them anymore.''} \end{quote}